vaishaalik/Brain-Tumor-Diagnosis-And-Classification-Based-On-AutoML-And-Traditional-Analysis/README.md

 At epoch 122 we get the highest testing accuracy of 78.502%.
 <br>
 Trial4:<br>
-has the vgg 16 model
+has the lr,knn,svm and vgg 16 models
 <br>